You've created a new page or have a link to an external site... now you just need your site visitors to be able to find it!

 >> Note: Folders can not be added to the navigation (only the pages within the folders).
 If you need a non-clickable link, which can be named the same thing as the folder, see the info below for Manual Links.

 >> If you need to create a new web page first, follow these steps.

-- Example: If you want an Education item in your navigation, but don't want to create an actual page for it, you can create a manual link.
-For this use case, you would check Non-clickable Navigation Item when creating the manual link.
+Non-clickable items you can use to organize your menu (these are recommended for the main navigation items) - Example: If you want an Education item in your navigation, but don't want to create an actual page for it, you can create a manual link.
+For this use case, you would check the Non-clickable Navigation Item checkbox when creating the manual link.